 The Action toolbar can be set to timeout (disappear) after a specified time.
-To set the time see Menu bar TO, "Settings" on page 144.
+To set the time see Menu bar TO, "Settings" on page 160.

 - Print This will print the current replay screen.
-For network printers ensure all printer/server information has been entered in "Network Admin" on page 84. - Single This is for a single cursor to be displayed on the replay screen. - Dual This is a mode that displays an additional cursor showing the time difference between the two.
+For network printers ensure all printer/server information has been entered in "Network Admin" on page 98. - Single This is for a single cursor to be displayed on the replay screen. - Dual This is a mode that displays an additional cursor showing the time difference between the two.
 When selected the toolbar icons will change to Swap and Link.
-The two cursors appear on top of each other and can be moved by dragging one of the cursors using the stylus on the touch screen.
+The two cursors appear on top of each other and can be moved by dragging one of each other and can be moved by dragging one of the cursors using the stylus on the touch screen.
 The cursor with the two grey arrows is the movable one, to change this use the Swap button.
 Each cursor can be positioned independently and linked so they can be moved together; use the Link button.
 Each cursor will also show its current time/date and the digital readings on the right hand side show the max and min between the cursors as opposed to under a single cursor.
-See Figure 6.3 on page 212.
+See Figure 6.3 on page 229.